mfrankz/RGT-PoBS/README.md

 # Analysis of Large-N Rodent Gambling Task (RGT) Data
-### This tutorial accompanies a manuscript by Frankot, Young, and Vonder Haar in Perspectives on Behavioral Science where we propose that large-N datasets should be used in behavior analysis to evaluate individual differences.
-Here, we have compiled behavioral data from 5 preclinical experiments and provide reproducible examples of various analytic techniques.
+### This code accompanies a manuscript by Frankot, Young, and Vonder Haar in Perspectives on Behavior Science where we advocate for the use of large-N datasets in behavior analysis to study individual differences.
+Here, we have compiled behavior from 5 preclinical experiments and provide reproducible examples of various analytic techniques.
 Our behavioral outcomes come from the RGT, which concurrently measures optimal, suboptimal, and risky decisions.
 For more information on the RGT or these datasets, see [our published work](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.837654/full).

 If you would like to skip the tutorial and just access the code, click [here](https://github.com/mfrankz/RGT-PoBS/blob/main/PoBS%20code.R).